domeengine/dome/docs/modules/math.md

 This returns the Euclidean magnitude of the vector.

 #### `perp: Vector`
-Returns the vector perpendicular to the current vector.
+Returns the 2D vector perpendicular to the current vector.
+This doesn't work for vectors with 3 or more dimensions.

 #### `unit: Vector`
 Returns a copy of the current vector, where it's arguments have been scaled such that it's length is 1.